peter88213/aeon3obsidian/docs/index.md

 Which Python version have you installed?

-In case of doubt, please start the *aeon3obsidian.py* script from the text console as described, so you get an error message that might help.
+In case of doubt, please start the *aeon3obsidian.py* script from the text console, so you get an error message that might help.

 ## License